Bart's Comet

 "Bart's Comet" is the fourteenth episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 5, 1995.
+It originally aired on Fox in the United States on February 5, 1995.
 In the episode, Bart Simpson accidentally discovers a comet, which is heading towards Springfield.
-The show's writing staff saw an issue of Time magazine that presented the threat of comets hitting Earth on its cover, and decided to create an episode in a similar vein.
+The show's writing staff saw an issue of Time magazine that presented the threat of comets hitting Earth on its cover, and so decided to create an episode in a similar vein.
 "Bart's Comet" contains references to Where's Waldo? and The Twilight Zone, and received positive reviews.

-The episode is written by John Swartzwelder and directed by Bob Anderson.
+The episode was written by John Swartzwelder and directed by Bob Anderson.

 Plot

 After Bart sabotages Principal Skinner's weather balloon, Skinner punishes him by making him arrive in the schoolyard at 4:30 a.m. to be his amateur astronomy assistant.
 Whilst Skinner is distracted by retrieving the weather balloon, Bart accidentally locates a comet, which scientists soon discover is headed straight for Springfield.
 Professor Frink plans to launch a missile at the comet, exploding it before it touches the ground.
 Instead, the missile undershoots the comet and destroys the only bridge out of town.
-An evacuation of the town is voted down in Congress due to the addition of an amendment to the enabling legislation.
+An evacuation of the town is voted down in Congress due to the addition of a poison pill amendment to the enabling legislation.

-Homer decides his family should stay in Ned Flanders' bomb shelter; anticipating this scenario, Ned has constructed a shelter large enough for several people.
+Homer decides his family should stay in Ned Flanders's bomb shelter; anticipating this scenario, Flanders has constructed a shelter large enough for several people.
 Other townspeople soon arrive, crowding the shelter until Homer is unable to close the door.
-Because everyone else thinks they deserve to live, Ned is expelled from his own shelter.
+Because everyone else thinks they deserve to live, Flanders is expelled from his own shelter.

 Eventually, Homer feels guilty and leaves the shelter, followed by the other townspeople.
-Everyone converges on a hill to await a likely death from the comet, before running away from what they were from in the first place.
+Everyone joins Flanders on a hill, joining in with his singing while awaiting death from the comet.
 As it enters the Earth's atmosphere, the comet burns up in the thick layer of pollution over Springfield.
-When it touches down, all that remains is a meteorite the size of a Chihuahua's head (landing next to an actual Chihuahua for comparison).
+When it touches down, all that remains is a meteorite the size of a Chihuahua's head.
 Only the shelter and the weather balloon are destroyed, leaving the rest of the town untouched.
 The townspeople band together to burn down the observatory so "it will never happen again".
 With Homer having accurately predicted the comet's fate earlier, he, Bart and Lisa huddle together in fear.